EmployeeIssues.comU.S. Employee Rights in Plain English

 Your new employer may not fire or retaliate against you in any other way while you are contesting.
 Your employer is also prohibited from discriminating against you on the basis of your national origin.

-If your employer retaliates or discriminates against you anyway, then your E-Verify employee rights entitle you to file a discrimination charge with the Office of Special Council (OSC) or the Equal Employment Opportunity Commission (EEOC).
+If your employer retaliates or discriminates against you anyway, then your E-Verify employee rights entitle you to file a discrimination charge with the Office of Special Council (OSC), U.S. Department of Justice (DOJ).
 Alternately, your representative, such as your attorney, may file the charge on your behalf.
-Attorneys often take discrimination cases on contingency.
+(Attorneys often take discrimination cases on contingency).
 Either way, do not delay for long, as a statute of limitations applies.

-If you decide not to contest the mismatch or fail to complete the process as required, then you are essentially waiving your E-Verify employee rights.
+If you decide not to contest the mismatch or if you fail to complete the process as required, then you are essentially waiving your E-Verify employee rights.
 Your employer may legally presume that you are not authorized to work in the USA, even if you are.
 As a result, your employer may fire you without liability.
-You may quit before your employer fires you.

 Technically, you have few to no employee rights if you are not authorized to work in the USA.
-Your new employer may fire you without liability, on the basis of your status as an undocumented immigrant.
+In fact, your new employer must fire you on the basis of your status as an undocumented immigrant.
+Of course, you may quit your job before your employer has a chance to fire you.

 Where may I obtain more information about my E-Verify Employee Rights?

-Likely because the legalities are still evolving, there is scant information about E-Verify employee rights, other than what this writer pieced together above from multiple sources.
-(For the primary source, see E-Verify for Employees by the USCIS.)
-If you have general questions about your E-Verify employee rights, then contact the USCIS, OSC or EEOC.
-For legal advice that fits your particular situation, consult an attorney.
+If you have general questions about your E-Verify employee rights, then contact the USCIS or OSC.
+For specific legal advice that fits your particular situation, consult an attorney.

-Note: Because the E-Verify System is relatively new and still evolving at this writing, the employee rights information and related links in this article are subject to change.
+Note: Because the E-Verify System is still evolving, the employee rights information and related links in this article are subject to change.
 Subscribe to Employee Rights Blog to receive important updates.

 E-Verify System